jkuchar/BigFileTools/README.md

 Example files size is 176 bytes
 ````
 Please note, that getSize returns `string`.
 This is due to fact we cannot be sure that php-integer will be able to store that big value.

+**Tip:** If you are using DI container you are probably interested into non-static configuration.
+There is example prepared for this scenario.

 ## Under the hood ##